OnkarBhattacharya/PortfolioForge/README.md

   - **UI Component:** A clean and intuitive `LanguageSwitcher` dropdown is integrated into the main application header.

 ### 11. Comprehensive Testing Suite
 - **Description:** A full suite of tests to ensure application quality, reliability, and maintainability.
 This includes unit tests for isolated functions, frontend tests for React components, and end-to-end tests that validate complete user journeys.
+The unit and component tests are now passing after a series of configuration updates.
 - **Implementation:**
   - **Vitest & React Testing Library:** Used for unit and component testing.
 Configuration is in `vite.config.ts`, and tests are located in the `tests/` directory.
+The Vitest configuration is set up to handle the project's path aliases and to exclude Playwright E2E tests.
   - **Playwright:** Used for end-to-end testing in a real browser environment.
 The configuration is in `playwright.config.ts`, and E2E tests validate critical user flows like authentication.
   - **Test Stubs:** Placeholder files for contract and performance tests (`tests/contract/`, `tests/performance/`) have been created to establish a structure for future, more advanced testing.